 Cold weather and downtime can be damaging to your tractor, especially if it runs on diesel, which is why it is imperative to winterize your tractor before the dreaded months of extreme winter.
 Now when we say winterize, it does not necessarily refer to simply tucking away the machine and not using it for a while.
 It means preserving it in every way possible to prevent unnecessary wear and tear and expensive repairs when it’s taken out of storage in the spring.

-Many people think that a machine will not wear out if it isn’t used, even for months.
+Many people might assume that a machine will not wear out if it isn’t used, even for months.
 However, that is not entirely true.
-Cold winters can cause a number of issues with the engine, transmission, radiator, rubber seals, body, tires, and so many other parts.
+Winters can cause a number of problems, which include the engine, transmission, radiator, rubber seals, body, tires, and so many other parts.

 Here are some more important tips to keep your tractor in top shape during winter months: